TENANTS - Frequently asked questions

 What if I decide to withdraw my application?

 If you decide to withdraw your application, please inform your The Letting People branch as soon as possible in writing.
-There will be no refund of your application fees paid, or tenancy deposit paid if applicable, which will be foreit as liquidated damages in the event that you withdraw or do not complete on the tenancy.
+There will be no refund of Holding Deposit paid, subject to the requirements of the Tenant Fees Act 2019

 What if the landlord withdraws from the letting?

 If the landlord withdraws from the letting, The Letting People branch will inform you as soon as possible.
-You will receive a full refund of your application fees paid and any other advance payments held on our accounts as soon as practicable.
+You will receive a refund of your Holding Deposit subject to the requirments of the Tenant fees Act 2019 and any other advance payments held on our accounts as soon as practicable.
+The landlord is responsible for refunding any Holding Deposits due to you.

 For tenancy deposit queries see below